 Often trusted advisors such as outside counsel and accounting firms can provide guidance.
 Depending on the size of your organization your internal legal, finance, and HR teams may have insight into specifics that apply to their functional areas.
 But, these all tend to be narrower views and simply being aware of the compliance thresholds is not the same as developing systematic processes that will help your company avoid unnecessary risks and mitigate potential exposure.

-A compliance officer position goes beyond simply managing risk for the company.
-It also puts businesses in a situation where they become more agile in assessing potential risks and proactively managing potential problems with comprehensive processes.
-Below are just a few of the responsibilities that could be assigned to a CCO:
+What does a chief compliance officer do?
+Chief compliance officers do more than simply managing risk for the company.
+Chief compliance officers also put businesses in a situation where they become more agile in assessing potential risks and proactively managing potential problems with comprehensive processes.
+Below are just a few of the responsibilities that could be assigned to chief compliance officers: